KestrelComputer/kestrel/_posts/2015-08-04-on-object-hierarchies.md

 which may grant the client access to enhanced functionality.
 Such as, for instance, automatic layout facilities.

-## Solution 2: Separate your model from your view
+## Solution 2: Separate your control from your view

 What am I *really* using these `Object` structures for?
 I have two top-level `object.c` API entry points: